Life moves quickly. It’s easy to get distracted. But that can be costly.

-In this edition, we’ve rounded up the noteworthy money-related dates that are coming up in March 2020.
+In this edition, we’ve rounded up the noteworthy money dates in March 2021.
 Take a look and mark your calendar with any dates that apply to you.

-While it’s not an inherently financial event, we wanted to remind you that time will “spring forward” at 2 a.m. local time on Sunday, March 8.
+While it’s not an inherently financial event, we wanted to remind you that clocks are to “spring forward” at 2 a.m. local time on Sunday, March 14.

 March 31 — Medicare Advantage open enrollment period ends

-As if Medicare isn’t complicated enough, this federal health insurance program primarily reserved for folks age 65 and older has not one but two annual open enrollment periods.
+As if Medicare isn’t complicated enough, this federal health insurance program for folks age 65 and older and those with certain disabilities or conditions has not one but two annual open enrollment periods.

-The annual fall Medicare open enrollment period runs from Oct.
+The annual Medicare open enrollment period runs from Oct.
 15 through Dec.
-7, while the annual open enrollment period for Medicare Advantage plans runs from Jan.
-1 through March 31.
+7, while the annual Medicare Advantage open enrollment period runs from Jan.
+1 to March 31.

-Medicare Advantage, one of the two main types of Medicare, is coverage offered by private insurance companies, such as HMOs and PPOs, that are approved by the Medicare system.
-(The other type, Original Medicare, is the traditional government-managed health insurance coverage.)
+Medicare Advantage plans, one of the two main types of Medicare, are offered by private insurance companies that are approved by Medicare.
+(The other type, Original Medicare, is the traditional government-managed health care coverage.)

 During the current enrollment period, folks with Medicare Advantage plans (with or without prescription drug coverage) have the option to do one of the following:

 - Switch to a different Medicare Advantage plan (with or without drug coverage).

 - Switch from Medicare Advantage back to Original Medicare (with or without also enrolling in a drug plan).